SteeltoeOSS/Documentation/api/v2/management/using-endpoints.md

 >NOTE: Each endpoint uses the same host and port as the application.
 The default path to each endpoint is specified in its section on this page, along with specific `Use` method name.

-If you wish to use all of the Steeltoe endpoints which integrate with the Pivotal Apps Manager, use `UseCloudFoundryActuators()` to configure them all at once instead of including each individually, as shown in the following example:
+If you wish to use all of the Steeltoe endpoints which integrate with the TAS Apps Manager, use `UseCloudFoundryActuators()` to configure them all at once instead of including each individually, as shown in the following example:

 ```csharp
 public class Startup